iamvincentong/steel-browser/docs/guidelines/git-forking-guide.md

-# Forking and Contribution Guide
+# Fork-Based Development Guide

-This guide explains how to fork the Steel Browser project and maintain your own repository while staying synchronized with the upstream project.
+This guide explains how to fork the Steel Browser project for independent development while staying synchronized with valuable upstream improvements.

 ## Overview

-When you want to contribute to Steel Browser or maintain your own version, you'll need to:
+When you want to develop your own enhanced version of Steel Browser while benefiting from upstream improvements, you'll need to:
 1. Fork the repository to your GitHub account
 2. Set up your local repository to push to your fork
-3. Configure upstream tracking to receive updates from the original repository
+3. Configure upstream tracking to receive valuable updates from the original repository
+4. Establish a unified development workflow on your main branch

 ## Prerequisites